The Laughter Files β€” An Encyclopedia of Comedy

 Mayall also stole scenes in Blackadder as Lord Flashheart, the preposterously heroic cavalier whose entrance was pure testosterone and whose exit was pure showmanship.
 Film work included the cult favourite Drop Dead Fred (1991), where he played a chaotic imaginary friend to a grown woman.

 In 1998 he suffered a near-fatal quad bike accident and was placed in a coma for several days.
 He returned to work with characteristic defiance, though the injury left lasting effects.
-He died suddenly on 9 June 2014 at the age of 56, prompting an outpouring of national grief and a recognition that British comedy had lost one of its most irreplaceable voices.
+He died suddenly on 9 June 2014 at the age of 56 at his home in Barnes, London, following a heart attack after a morning jog, prompting an outpouring of national grief and a recognition that British comedy had lost one of its most irreplaceable voices.

 Comedy Style